matochondrion/rpsls_game_service/README.md

 ## ToDo

+- Implement a config file or ENV variables to make setting the `winner_service` URL simpler.
+Currently this setup needs to be done by hand in several places.
+- Implement a test suite for all endpoints and functions.
+- Include type checking for request sent to the API, for security.
+- Refactor code to be cleaner, better DRY implementations, etc.
 - Try a different structure where the React app is completely separate from the Game_Service, and use a proxy on the backend to forward API calls to the Game_Game_Service.
 - Add config setting for webpack.config.js to set the api proxy server and port
-- Include type checking for request sent to the API, for security.
+- Split the React components into separate files.
+- Implement a test suite for React app
+- Finish implementing the Random Choice feature where the SPA contacts the `game_service` endpoint for a random choice and then plays that random choice.
+- Better styling and design on the front-end.